← Back to The Edit

 For those marking the day, Father's Day lands on Sunday, June 21 this year, which gives you a short runway.
 Everything below is in stock and shoppable right now, with the actual price next to it — no guessing, no "starting at."
 We leaned into the things that earn their keep: tools he'll reach for, a few upgrades to the everyday stuff he never replaces on his own, and one or two genuinely fun splurges.
 A good gift, like a good middah, is quiet and consistent — it shows up long after the wrapping paper is gone.

-Here are the ten we'd actually buy.
+Here are the fifteen we'd actually buy.

 Ooni Karu 12 Multi-Fuel Pizza Oven — Amazon, $248.95 (29% off $349)